Big Daddy Kane: 1990s

-During the early 1990s, a then-unknown Jay-Z toured with Kane, and Kane helped him early on in his career.
+During the early 1990s, a then-unknown Jay-Z toured with Kane, and Kane helped him early in his career.
 Ice-T said: "I actually met Jay-Z with Kane.
 Kane brought Jay-Z over to my house."

-Kane himself says that Jay-Z was not technically his hypeman in the true sense of the term: "he wasn't a hypeman, he basically made cameo appearances on stage.
+Kane has said that Jay-Z "wasn't a hypeman, he basically made cameo appearances on stage.
 When I would leave the stage to go change outfits, I would bring out Jay-Z and Positive K and let them freestyle until I came back to the stage."

-Jay-Z was also featured on Big Daddy Kane's track "Show & Prove" from Daddy's Home (1994), as well as in the video.
+Jay-Z was also featured on Big Daddy Kane's track "Show & Prove" from Daddy's Home (1994) and in the video.

-In 1996, Kane recorded with MC Hammer and Tupac Shakur on the song "Too Late Playa" (along with Danny Boy) originally meant for Hammer's unreleased album Too Tight, as well as recording with Shakur on a currently unreleased song titled "Wherever U R (Sho' Shot)".
-He was also mentioned to be close to signing with Death Row East that same year, but decided not to after Shakur's death not long after in November.
-In 1997, Kane teamed up with Frankie Cutlass on his third single title "The Cypher Part 3" and some of Marley Marl Juice Crew veterans.
+In 1996, Kane recorded with MC Hammer and Tupac Shakur on the song "Too Late Playa" (along with Danny Boy) originally meant for Hammer's unreleased album Too Tight, as well as recording with Shakur on the unreleased song "Wherever U R (Sho' Shot)".
+He was said to be close to signing with Death Row East that year, but decided not to after Shakur was killed in September.
+In 1997, Kane teamed up with Frankie Cutlass on his single "The Cypher Part 3" and some of Marley Marl Juice Crew veterans.
 In 1998, he released his final solo album to date, Veteranz' Day.
-It received mixed reviews and did not sell well.
-However, Kane did not give up rapping and made many appearances in the 2000s.
+It received mixed reviews and did not sell well, but Kane did not give up rapping.